 Keeping track of the temperature is essential; a variation of as few as 5°F can result in some loss of the fermentation process.

 Once the instant yeast is hydrated in the 95°F water, it can be combined with the rest of the water that will go into your dough mixture.

 The latter provides one significant advantage if you’re curious about the difference between instant and active yeast.

 When you dissolve this yeast in warm water, it will bubble.
 These bubbles are the best way to tell if your yeast is still alive.
 If there is no bubbling, your yeast is dead, and you should not use it in your recipe.

 Since there is no dissolving instant yeast in warm water before adding it to your recipe, there is no way to tell if the yeast is dead or alive.

-If you make a batch of pizza dough with instant yeast and the yeast is dead, you won’t know it until you try to bake the pizza crust, at which point it will be too late, and you would have to throw it all away.
+If you make a batch of pizza dough with instant yeast and the yeast is dead, you won’t know it until you try to bake the pizza crust; at this point, it will be too late, and you will have to throw it all away.

-This flour-saving tip is why experienced pizza makers usually recommend that only active dry yeast be used when making pizza dough.
+This flour-saving tip is why experienced pizza makers usually recommend using only active dry yeast when making pizza dough.

 Active Dry vs Instant Yeast

 The winner is Active Dry Yeast when choosing between